-Certain genetic conditions in the puppies may cause them to grow improperly and never make it to birth.
+Some genetic conditions in the puppies can cause them to grow improperly and never make it to birth.
 Usually, this phenomenon is referred to as “lethal chromosome death.”

 For one reason or another, the genes that a puppy inherited don’t allow them to develop, and they die in the womb.

-Plus, much of this heritability may be linked to the size of the dog.
-Many dogs are going to be a similar size as their parents.
+Also, several dogs will be a size similar to their parents.
 Therefore, they will probably have similar litter sizes, even if there isn’t any direct heritability of litter size.

-There are a few nutritional components that can affect litter size and the overall health of the mother and her puppies.
+A few nutritional components can affect litter size and the overall health of the mother and her puppies.
 The AAFCO has particular nutritional guidelines for pregnant mothers for this reason.
-When a mother dog becomes pregnant, her nutritional needs change.
+When a mother dog becomes pregnant, her dietary needs change.

 Protein is essential for pregnant dogs.
-The AAFCO guidelines state that a pregnant dog’s diet should include somewhere between 29% and 32% of protein.
-This is similar to what puppies need, so many pregnant dogs are often fed puppy-intended dog food.
+The AAFCO guidelines state that a pregnant dog’s diet should include between 29% and 32% of protein.
+This is similar to what puppies need, and many pregnant dogs are fed puppy food.

-Fatty acids may also play a role.
-Dogs with lower levels of serum glucose in their amniotic fluid tend to have smaller litter sizes.
-Therefore, feeding them a diet higher in omega fatty acids may be helpful.
+Fatty acids can also play a role.
+Dogs with lower serum glucose levels in their amniotic fluid tend to have smaller litter sizes.
+Therefore, feeding them a diet higher in omega fatty acids can be helpful.

 Can You Increase Your Dog’s Litter Size?

 Infections and parasites can lead to stillborn puppies and pregnancy loss.
 While there are a few things that you can do to reduce the risk of these issues, you can never prevent them entirely.
-Even if your dog lives in a clean environment and is healthy, infections can still occur.
+Infections can still occur even if your dog lives in a clean environment and is healthy.

-Many of the steps that you could take to increase a litter’s size are things that you should be doing to keep your dog healthy, anyway.
-You should be feeding her food suitable for puppies as soon as you plan on breeding her or at least as soon as you find out that she is pregnant.
+Some steps to increase a litter’s size are related to what you should do to keep your dog healthy.
+You should feed her food suitable for puppies as soon as you plan on breeding her or at least as soon as you find out she is pregnant.

-Choosing which dogs to breed also impacts litter size and can be controlled to a certain extent.
-However, some dogs may have small litter sizes but may otherwise be great breeding candidates.
+Choosing which dogs to breed also impacts the litter size and can be controlled to a certain extent.
+However, some dogs can have small litter sizes but may otherwise be great breeding candidates.